BueniaDev/libmbGB/README.md

 MBC1 multicarts, such as Mortal Kombat 1/2 and Bomberman Collection, as well as a few others, require the command line argument of "--mbc1m" passed to libmbGB in order to run properly.

+However, a fix for this issue is currently in the works.

 # Plans

 ## Near-term

-Improving existing Game Boy (Color) support
+* Improving existing Game Boy (Color) support

-Patching up graphical debugger

-GB Printer and Mobile Adapter GB support
+* Improve GB Printer and Mobile Adapter GB support

-Graphical frontend (mbGB-Qt)
+* Finish up graphical frontend (mbGB-Qt)

 ## Medium-term

-Frontends for numerous systems (via mbGB-ports)
+* Frontends for numerous systems (via mbGB-ports)

-Linux GUI (via mbGB-Gtk)
+* Add graphical debugger to Qt frontend

-Android frontend (via mbGB-droid)
+* Android frontend (via mbGB-droid)

-WebAssembly port (via mbGB-wasm)
+* WebAssembly port (via mbGB-wasm)

 ## Long-term

-Support for various obscure Game Boy (Color) addons (Zok Zok Heroes Full Changer, Turbo File GB, etc.)
+* Add support for various obscure Game Boy (Color) addons (Zok Zok Heroes Full Changer, Turbo File GB, etc.)
+* Linux GUI (via mbGB-Gtk)
+* Any feature you can ask for that isn't ouright stupid

 # License